 Schaefer has been married to his wife Sara for over twenty years.
 They have two sons, Corey and Joe.

-Adam Hepker enters his first season as an assistant coach with the Grand View University men's basketball team.
+Adam Hepker begins his second season as an assistant coach with the Grand View University men's basketball team.

-Hepker spent the past five seasons as an assistant coach at MidAmerica Nazarene University in Olathe, Kansas.
+Prior to coming to Grand View, Hepker spent five seasons as an assistant coach at MidAmerica Nazarene University in Olathe, Kansas.